LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/DATA 200 Data Science/README.md

 * Quantitative: numerical values.
 Price, temperature
 * Qualitative: Ordinal-grade level, age group(ordered).
 Nominal-Cal ID number, phone brand(unordered)
 * When storing time, we use the integer(seconds) that from the Jan 1 1970.
 Before that, it will be negative, after that, will be positive.

+## Homework 2 notes
+1. In general, we strongly suggest having your filenames hard coded as string literals only once in a notebook.
+It is very dangerous to hardcode things twice because if you change one but forget to change the other, you can end up with bugs that are very hard to find.
+2. Often when working with zipped data, we'll never unzip the actual zip file.
+This saves space on our local computer.
+However, for this homework the files are small, so we're just going to unzip everything.
+This has the added benefit that you can look inside the CSV files using a text editor, which might be handy for understanding the structure of the files.
+The cell below will unzip the CSV files into a sub-directory called `data`.